jaylach/whimper/README.md

 it needs to gain some usage so the kinks can be ironed out.
 It's usable, for sure, just be sure to report any issues back here.. or, better yet, submit a patch!

+You can find a list of current TODOs [here](https://github.com/jaylach/whimper/wiki/Todo)

 # overview
 whimper is, in reality, just a pretty api around managing and running JavaScirpt functions.
 It stays out of your way and lets you do what you do best: write code.
 It's simple yet eloquent.
 Compared to other task runners out there, it really